andypiper/presentations/README.md

-# presentations
+# Presentations

-Content for and my presentations, in various formats and states of completeness
+Content for and from my presentations, in various formats and states of completeness

+Please ask before using wholesale.
+Thanks :-)